 *In honor of Jennalee, please wear your favorite hat and sweatshirt.*

-To send flowers to Jennalee's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jennalee Rose Redfield, please visit our floral store.